victorchanglee/SpinVibe/docs/paper.md

 information technologies.
-Their appeal lies in the chemical tunability, the possibility of large-scale synthetic control and their integration with solid-state and solution-phase architectures.[1,2] In contrast to solid-state defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers to systematically tailor their electronic, magnetic, and vibrational properties.[3]
+Their appeal lies in the chemical tunability, the possibility of large-scale synthetic control and their integration with solid-state and solution-phase architectures [1,2].
+In contrast to solid-state defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers [3] to systematically tailor their electronic, magnetic, and vibrational properties.
 However, the practical implementation of molecular qubits is limited by decoherence and relaxation processes, which shorten the time window over which quantum information can be stored and manipulated.